callstack/repack/README.md

 - Building JavaScript bundle only by running `npx react-native cargo-bundle`.
 - Building JavaScript bundle or starting development server with Webpack CLI by running `npx webpack-cli -c webpack.config.js`.

+## API documentation

+The API documentation is available at https://callstack.github.io/cargo-bundler/

 ## Made with ❤️ at Callstack

 Haul is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 [Callstack][callstack-readme-with-love] is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!